unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 Note the ST (state) column.
 Your job will be in the `I` state (idle) if it hasn't started yet.
 If it's running, it will have state `R` (running).
 If it has completed already, it will not appear in `condor_q`.

-Let's wait for your job to finish – that is, for `condor_q` not to show the job in its output.
-A useful tool for this is `watch`.
-It runs a program repeatedly, letting you see how the output changes.
+Let's wait for our job to finish, at which point it will be no longer visible in the `condor_q` output.
+A useful tool for this is `watch`, which runs a program repeatedly, letting you see how the output changes.
 Let's submit the job again, and `watch` the condor_q output at two-second intervals:

     $ condor_submit tutorial01.submit
     Submitting job(s).